MD-Studio/cerise/README.md

 contribute to the project please fork it, create a branch including your addition, and create a pull request.

 The tests use relative imports and can be run directly after making changes to the code.
-To run all tests use `pytest` in the main directory.
+To run all tests use `make test` in the main directory.
 This will also run the integration tests, which take several minutes to complete as a bunch of Docker containers is built, started, and stopped.
+While developing, you may want to run `make fast_test` to skip the expensive integration test.

 Before creating a pull request please ensure the following:
 * You have written unit tests to test your additions